neondatabase/website/content/docs/manage/organizations.md

 ## Request access to the private preview

-During the private preview, you cannot directly create your own organization.
+During the private preview, direct creation of your own organization is not available.
+This feature is exclusively available to users with **paid Neon accounts**.
 Here’s how you can request a new Organization and what to expect:

 ### How to Request Access